 A GDPR Notice is a notice that you can serve on any organisation which is processing your data.
 This might be a newspaper publisher, a website operator, or the operator of a website discussion forum.
 Search engine operators have different responsibilities and possibly different defences to a claim under GDPR and it might be the case, that the same defence is not going to be available to a website operator.

 Serving a GDPR Notice on website operators is a powerful tool that anyone who wants links removed from Google searches should consider.
 In many cases, you should, in fact, consider serving a GDPR Notice on the website operators first, but this might not always be a good idea, particularly, if you believe that the website operator is going to publish your GDPR Notice on their website and by doing this, make things worse for you.

 There is a misconception that a right to be forgotten is a request that you can only submit to search engine providers, such as Google and Bing.
 It is true that a right to be forgotten right was given initially by the European court in relation to the removal of unwanted search links from Google.

 You can serve a full GDPR Notice on both search engines and/or website operators as an alternative or an addition to a right to be forgotten application.
-You will then be able to achieve the removal of any offending internet posts from source rather than only from internet search results.
+You might then be able to achieve the removal of any offending internet posts from source rather than only from internet search results.

 It's time to do something about it.
 If you need help in removing material from the internet, give us a call 0207 183 4123.
 We are the only law firm that specialises in this area of law.
-We have a log of experience in this area and we promise that our friendly lawyers will put you at ease of law and help you in reclaiming your life.
+We have a lot of experience in this area and we promise that our friendly lawyers will put you at ease and help you in reclaiming your life.
 There is a high likelihood that we will be able to help you remove unwanted content from the internet, including articles, videos and social media posts.